 A student who has been placed on financial aid suspension due to unsatisfactory progress will regain eligibility for financial aid when he/she has met the minimum cumulative requirements for Satisfactory Academic Progress.

 All students who fail to meet SAP requirements will be notified of their SAP status at the end of the term in which they failed to make SAP.
 SAP is evaluated each term after final grades have been posted by the Registrar.
 Students who appeal a financial aid suspension will be notified as soon as a decision is reached by the Financial Aid Appeals Committee regarding their status.

 Students have the right to appeal a finding that they are not making satisfactory progress if there are extenuating circumstances that have prevented them from meeting one or more of the SAP requirements, including GPA, completion rate, and maximum time frame.
-Appeals must be signed by the student and must be submitted in writing to the Financial Aid Office within two business days of the beginning of the term following the term in which the student failed to make satisfactory academic progress.
+Appeals must be signed by the student and must be submitted in writing to the Financial Aid Office.

 The SAP Appeals Committee will review all appeals and their decision is FINAL.
 The Financial Aid Director will determine if appeals submitted after the deadline will be considered for the current term or held for the next term.